MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-risky-oauth.md

 ![OAuth phishing google.](media/oauth-phishing.png)

 As a security admin, you need visibility and control over the apps in your environment and that includes the permissions they have.
 You need the ability to prevent use of apps that require permission to resources you wish to revoke.
-Therefore, Microsoft Cloud App Security provides you with the ability to investigate and monitor the app permissions your users granted.
+Therefore, Microsoft Defender for Cloud Apps provides you with the ability to investigate and monitor the app permissions your users granted.
 This article is dedicated to helping you investigate the OAuth apps in your organization, and focus on the apps that are more likely to be suspicious.

-Our recommended approach is to investigate the apps by using the abilities and information provided in the Cloud App Security portal to filter out apps with a low chance of being risky, and focus on the suspicious apps.
+Our recommended approach is to investigate the apps by using the abilities and information provided in the Defender for Cloud Apps portal to filter out apps with a low chance of being risky, and focus on the suspicious apps.

 In this tutorial, you'll learn how to: